Why I Started Blogging

 Starting the second day of the school year, extreme ultra-orthodox, grown men stood outside my daughter’s school, and lined the sidewalks leading up the street to my home, yelling and screaming at the girls and mothers coming to pick them up: “Whores!”
 “Sluts!”
 “Get out of here!”
 Accompanied by spitting, and the occasional object throwing such as eggs, bricks, water balloons, etc.

-There was no one occasion.
+There wasn’t one occasion.
 This happened on an almost daily basis for about two months.
 When we didn’t see the extremists next to the school for about a month, Naama said to me “the extremists left Beit Shemesh!”.
 When the extremists returned, Naama said: “I guess they didn’t leave Beit Shemesh”.

 I decided to start writing about what my family has been going through since September (actually, end of August…) primarily because I want people to know what we have gone through first hand, from me.
 There is so much going on in my head, that I feel that writing it down will help my frustration with the situation.
 The bullying I described above, is a direct manifestation of the current trend of women being pushed out of society.
 When I see powerful women, I am inspired to continue my “fight” for girls and women to not be pushed out of society.